-Literacy is everything for academic performance.
-If students struggle with reading and writing, everything else is a challenge.

-LATER TEXT.
 9. Reaching students emotionally matters.
 A lot.
-Relationships start with being authentic to students and helping them to feel understood–not respect, clear rules, and seating arrangements.
-Yay for having things completely backward!
+Relationships start with being authentic to students and helping them to feel understood – respect and clear rules!

 10. Literacy is everything for academic performance.
 If students struggle with reading and writing, everything else is a challenge.